mostafacs/ecommerce-microservices-spring-reactive-webflux/README.md

 instead of network overhead for interprocess communication between microservices.
-I worked in a large project implemented based on microservices architecture we have a set of independent services and I used [Spring Cloud Open Feign](https://spring.io/projects/spring-cloud-openfeign) for interprocess communication (Which uses client side load balancer ribbon)
+I worked in a large project implemented based on microservices architecture we have a set of independent services and I used [Spring Cloud Open Feign](https://spring.io/projects/spring-cloud-openfeign) for inter-process communication (Which uses client side load balancer ribbon)

 I'm planning to implement another version from project with independent microservices and communicate via feign.